 No individual customer of our epay Segment makes up greater than 10% of consolidated total revenues. epay has a contract for the technology and distribution infrastructure for six state-owned lotteries in Germany.
-In addition, epay has contracts with the state of Florida's (USA) Turnpike partners, the Transport for London in the U.K. and Queensland Motorways in Australia.
+In addition, epay has contracts with the state of Florida's (USA) Turnpike partners and Queensland Motorways in Australia.
 In New Zealand, we have a contract with Glo Bug prepaid power to allow customers to purchase prepaid power through various retail locations.
 Through Glo Bug, we have a contract with Mercury Energy, the power provider, which is a subsidiary of the government-owned enterprise, Mighty River Power.
-In Germany, cadooz has a contract with Deutsche Bahn, which is majority owned by the German State.
+In Germany, cadooz has a contract with Deutsche Bahn, which is majority owned by the German state.
 We also have a contract for the distribution of mobile airtime with a Saudi company, which is majority owned by the Saudi government.
 There are no other government contracts in the epay Segment.